patrickcping/pingone-go-sdk-v2/management/docs/ApplicationSAML.md

 ### NewApplicationSAML

-`func NewApplicationSAML(enabled bool, name string, protocol string, type_ string, acsUrls []string, assertionDuration int32, spEntityId string, ) *ApplicationSAML`
+`func NewApplicationSAML(enabled bool, name string, protocol EnumApplicationProtocol, type_ EnumApplicationType, acsUrls []string, assertionDuration int32, spEntityId string, ) *ApplicationSAML`

 NewApplicationSAML instantiates a new ApplicationSAML object This constructor will assign default values to properties that have it defined,